Riquelme3m/Riquelme3m/README.md

 ## Voluntary Projects

 - **Assisting International Students**: Engaged in a meaningful initiative spearheaded by the University's Department of International Relations, I dedicated myself to supporting exchange students navigating their experience in Brazil.
-My role involved providing vital assistance and facilitating language acquisition, ensuring their smooth integration into the vibrant Brazilian culture.
+My role involved providing vital assistance and facilitating language acquisition, ensuring their smooth integration.

 ## Contact Information